-- Published an Annual Report against the plan which was approved by the Police & Crime Panel - Undertaken a survey prior to setting the council tax precept and published results on the website - Held a series of public engagement events to determine public views on the allocation of additional resource which will be funded via the increase in council tax precept - Fostered good working relationships with the Police & Crime Panel, constituent local authorities and other partners - Made a series of visits to a wide range of partner organisations, community groups and residents associations - Developed an accessible and engaging public website and social/digital media channels - Held regular webcast performance meetings which can be viewed by the public with papers published on the OPCC's website - Discharged statutory, reciprocal duty with responsible authorities to co-operate to reduce crime, disorder and re-offending through good governance arrangements with partner agencies - Provided chairmanship of the Local Criminal Justice Partnership and Community Safety Board - Engaged with partnerships at a national level (e.g. taken a national lead on equality and diversity issues), at a regional level (e.g. South East collaboration board) as well as at a local level - Signed up to a number of Collaboration agreements to set out those areas of business to be undertaken jointly with other Forces and Local Policing Bodies - Responded to national consultations where appropriate, for example through the Association of PCCs - Published a commissioning and grants strategy to set the framework for how he will focus resources and work with partners and a funding hub to provide information on how monies have been spent - Played an active role in the Independent Advisory Group and taken a national lead on issues around equality and diversity
+- Held a series of public engagement events to determine public views on the allocation of additional resource which will be funded via the increase in council tax precept - Good working relationships with the Police & Crime Panel, constituent local authorities and other partners - Made a series of visits to a wide range of partner organisations, community groups and residents associations - Developed an accessible and engaging public website and social/digital media channels - Held regular webcast performance meetings which can be viewed by the public with papers published on the OPCC's website - Discharged statutory, reciprocal duty with responsible authorities to co-operate to reduce crime, disorder and re-offending through good governance arrangements with partner agencies - Provided chairmanship of the Local Criminal Justice Partnership and Community Safety Board - Engaged with partnerships at a national level (e.g. taken a national lead on equality and diversity issues), at a regional level (e.g. South East collaboration board) as well as at a local level - Signed up to a number of Collaboration agreements to set out those areas of business to be undertaken jointly with other Forces and Local Policing Bodies - Responded to national consultations where appropriate, for example through the Association of PCCs - Published a commissioning and grants strategy to set the framework for how he will focus resources and work with partners and a funding hub to provide information on how monies have been spent - Played an active role in the Independent Advisory Group and taken a national lead on issues around equality and diversity